SkygearIO/skygear-doc/content/cloud-db/basics/js.md

 - `Record` must have a type.
 - Each `Record` object is like a dictionary with keys and values; keys will be mapped to database column names, and values will be stored appropriately based on the data type.
-Please refer to [Data Type](#data-type) section within this guide for more information.
+Please refer to [Data Type][doc-data-type] section for more information.
 - `Record` will be owned by the currently logged in user.
 - Each `Record` object has its unique `id` (combination of record type and uuid used in the database as `_id`).
 - `Record` has reserved keys that cannot be used, such as `id` and `_id`.
-Please refer to [Reserved Columns](#reserved) section for more.
+Please refer to [Reserved Columns][doc-reserved-columns] section for more.

 You can design different `Record` type to model your app.
 Just like defining tables in SQL.